sicara/few-shot-style-transfer/README.md

 :warning: in order to save the results, you need a exp_results folder at the root of the repo: `mkdir exp_results`

 :bulb: For basic-augmentation, you have the choice in the following list: rotation,deformation,cropping,vertical_flipping,horizontal_flipping,color_jiter,solarize.
 You can choose none, one, or several.
 Always separated by a ',' only.

+:bulb: For few-shot-method, you have the choice between: prototypical, finetune, tim

+:bulb: For dataset-used, you have the choice between: abo, cub
 ## References
 [1] Jasmine Collins, Shubham Goel, Kenan Deng, Achleshwar Luthra, Leon Xu, Erhan Gundogdu, Xi Zhang, Tomas F Yago Vicente, Thomas Dideriksen, Himanshu Arora, Matthieu Guillaumin, and Jitendra Malik.
 Abo: Dataset and benchmarks for real-world 3d object understanding.
 CVPR, 2022.